tejasvbedi95/BAGLES/README.md

-# Bayesian Segmentation Model for Epidemic Growth
+# Bayesian Analysis of Growth Curves for Epidemiological Longitudinal Studies

 # Tutorial